szaimen/Nextcloud-NAS-Guide/docs/mount-hdd.md

 ---

 ### Preparations
-1. Format the HDD to NTFS ([instructions](./format-backup-hdds)) (you can skip the formatting if the drive is already NTFS formatted.)
+1. Format the HDD to BTRFS ([instructions](./format-backup-hdds)) (you can skip the formatting if the drive is already BTRFS formatted.)
 :::caution
 During formatting, use as `drive label` something like `Movies_TV-shows` or something else that fits.
 Also just do the procedure `one time` and not twice since you only want to format one drive!
 :::